Editor’s Note:This post has been updated with new content and links.

 It was either me being too cocky or that his attention span left me dead in my tracks.
 Or a mix of both.

-Either way, I think I did a halfway decent job creating a positive impression and a memorable experience compared to the other SEM experts that have reached out to him in the past.
+Either way, I think I did a halfway decent job creating a positive impression and a memorable experience.
+At least compared to the other SEM experts that have reached out to him in the past.

-When you send your cold emails, always remember that it’s extremely rare that you close a deal after just one email.
+When you send your cold emails, always remember that closing a deal after just one connection is extremely rare.
 A positive seed of experience can be all you need.

-Similar to what Peep Laja over at ConversionXL states:
+Similar to what Peep Laja over at ConversionXL says:

 If you’re able to give your prospects a chuckle, then you might not be too far from getting that conversion.